polterguy/polterguy.github.io/plugins/magic.lambda.image/index.md

 * height - Height of chart
 * filename - Path and name of file of where to save the chart.
 If not specified the slot will return the chart as a stream.

-The slot will always return the chart as a PNG image.
+The slot will always return the chart as a PNG image, and if you provide a **[filename]** the slot will overwrite any existing files automatically with the same path and filename.

 ### Creating bar charts